Bayes-Optimal Fair Classification with Multiple Sensitive Features: Algorithms

 \subsection{Post-Processing-Based Bayes-Optimal Fair Classification}

 Recall that Theorems \ref{th:Fairbayes_form_MD} and \ref{th:Fairbayes_form_MR} show that the Bayes-optimal fair classifiers $ f_{B}^{*}(x) $ modify the unconstrained Bayes-optimal classifier by applying an instance-dependent threshold correction.
 This correction depends on the (normalized) group membership probabilities of the individual $ x $, given by $\gamma_{m}^{y}(x)$.
 Motivated by this, we propose a post-processing algorithm that adopts a plugin approach for Bayes-optimal fair classification.
-Specifically, we construct a fair plugin classifier by separately estimating $ \eta(x) $ and $\gamma_{m}^{y}(x)$, and then combining them according to \eqref{eq:bayes_classifier_MD} and~\eqref{eq:bayes_classifier_MR}.
+Specifically, we construct a fair plugin classifier by separately estimating $ \eta(x) $ and $\gamma_{m}^{y}(x)$, and then combining them according to \eqref{eq:bayes_classifier_MD} and~\eqref{eq:bayes_classifier_MR}. { See Appendix \ref{apxsec: Calibration} for discussion regarding estimation probability calibration.}